landoskape/vrAnalysis/docs/workflows.md

 vrdb = database.vrDatabase()
 ```

+There are two general workflows for curation of red cell assignment.
+The first
+is to go through each session and do the curation independently of all other
+sessions.
+I refer to this as the "Primary Worklow", because it's pretty
+efficient and I think I'll probably use it this way.
+Alternatively, you can do
+the curation for one or a few sessions and apply it to other sessions, usually
+from the same mouse.

 ### Primary Workflow

 1. Identify which sessions need red cell QC
 The database can create an iterable list of sessions that require red cell
 quality control, along with any other filters.
 I usually start by iterating